 Note that the treatment of Colorectal Cancer may not be performed at every location listed below.
 The list may include locations where the treatment plan is developed during and after a patient visit.

 Areas of Expertise for Colorectal Cancer

-The Winthrop P. Rockefeller Cancer Institute at UAMS is Arkansas’ most comprehensive cancer treatment and research facility.
+The UAMS Winthrop P. Rockefeller Cancer Institute is Arkansas’ most comprehensive cancer treatment and research facility.